-I think I got a ballpark idea on why Sam stayed obese even after eating so called healthy foods all these years.
+I think I have a ballpark idea on why Sam stayed obese even after eating so called healthy foods all these years.
 He has been eating too many carbs and a lot of them simple and processed.
-Well, it is more complicated than that as he could have some hormonal imbalance but we can discuss that at length in Part Tres.
+Well, it could be more complicated than that as he could have some hormonal imbalance.

 Let us briefly talk about what made us connect consuming fat with cardiovascular disease first and then we can delve deep into potential causes and measures we can take to fight the disease.
 The whole “fat is bad” debate started in early 1950s on a global scale.
 What triggered the debate?
 A lot of middle aged men in the US started dropping like flies right around and after World War II from various heart ailments.
 An answer, actually a simple answer, was badly needed (apparently going through two World Wars, one great depression and consuming bucket loads of sugar were not good enough reasons.)